alexdlaird/pyngrok/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug Report
+name: 🐛 Bug Report
 about: Found a bug?
 Help us squash it.
-title: ''
-labels: bug
+labels: ["bug"]
-assignees: ''

 ---